Code-Institute-Submissions/breathe-MS2/README.md

 ### index.html Page
 - Transparent header containing site logo on top Left corner
 - Hero image taking up 100vh and 100% of the width
+- Dark overlay on hero image to make text easier to read
-- Transparent jumbotron in the centre of the hero image with text and button leading to breathe.html page
+- Transparent jumbotron in the centre of the hero image with text
-- Under the hero image, heading and three text areas detailing the different breathing practises
+- Under the hero image, there is a heading and three text areas detailing the different breathing practises
+- Circle with breathing prompts and seconds remaining for each prompt
-- An image in the breathing techniques container
+- Play and stop buttons in the circle to control the breathing exercise
+- Settings button to bring you to modal box
+- Fullscreen icon to allow you to toggle between fullscreen mode
 - Footer to include social media links to open in separate tab

-### breathe.html Page
-- Site logo which contains an anchor tag to the index.html page
-- Circle with breathing prompts
-- Play/ stop button in the circle to control the breathing exercise
-- Settings button to bring you to modal box

  ### Modal
 - Modal content to include radio buttons to make choice of technique
 - Fourth radio button is custom choice which when selected gives drop down range sliders for inhale, hold, exhale, hold
-- Modal content to include submit button to start breathing exercise on breathe.html page
+- Modal content to include submit button to start breathing exercise on index.html page
-- Modal to include "exit" button to return to breathe.html page
+- Modal to include "exit" button to return to index.html page

 ### Features Left to Implement
 - Another feature idea